alexoro412/compsci/notes/Israel-Palestine.md

   - Pro settlements (or at least not anti settlements)
   - less desire for a two state solution
   - Emphasis on security

+## Mahmoud Abbas

+- Wanted peace, did not like Palestinian violence
+- Power struggle with Arafat over security services, because Abbas wanted to use them to enforce non-violence -

+- From the Beilin-Abu Mazen Agreement
+- Settlements
+  - When the Palestinian state is created, all existing Israeli settlements will fall under Palestinian sovereignty, and the settlers will be offered Palestinian citizenship
+- Jerusalem
+  - Jerusalem would be called "The City of Jerusalem"
+  - One high council municipality
+  - Two sub-municipalities, one Palestinian one Israeli
+  - Guaranteed 2/3 majority in Israel
+  - The western part would be the capital of Israel, the eastern part the capital of Palestine
+  - Guaranteed freedom of worship and access to holy sites

+Fatah party member.
+After Arafat's death Fatah saw Abbas as the successor endorsed by Fatah for the 2005 presidential election no more Palestinian violence
+Israelis pressured him to stop the violence

+Extended his presidency at the end of 2009
+Corrupt
+Turned down an opportunity

+Israelis view him as a nonthreatening, violence-abhorring, strategic asset

+Supported by Pope Benedict XVI

+Nazis and Zionists are connected

+Wants clear and well defined borders.
+Once left a negotiation because no maps were drawn out Reincorporate settlements into Palestine, settlers may become citizens Split Jerusalem among the states, and have a greater council that is representative of both nations.
+Wants two, well defined, independent states

+Wants Palestine to have credibility and be taken seriously